 You want to start by formatting your blog posts for readers.
 Search engines are certainly important, but search traffic doesn’t matter if people don’t stick around to read your post.

 If you want readers to stick, then you must make it easy to scan the content.
 Headings and white space break up text, which makes it easier for your reader to scan the post and figure out if she wants to read more.
 Your headline and images are a big part of this, as well.

 Guide your reader through the post with subheadings

 Subheadings help your post flow and make it more manageable to read.
 Skimmers will be able to scroll down the post and identify which parts they want to read in more detail.

 Break up tips, ideas, etc. into lists.
 Use bullets or numbers depending on the context of the list.
 If the series needs to be in a specific order, then use numbers; if not, then use bullets.

 Lists are easy to read, quick to scan, and help readers consume your content.

 Short paragraphs make your posts easier to read

-Make it easy for people to actually read your posts by keeping your paragraphs short.
-One to three sentences is usually all you want in each.
+Make it easy for people to actually read your posts by writing short paragraphs.
+This is not high school or college, where you wrote long paragraphs to impress the teacher.
+One to three sentences per paragraph is usually all you want in an online text.
 I make it a rule to never have more than five lines in a paragraph.